 Setting the Stage for Two Anointings

-The events related in these two passages of scripture take place 40 days apart.
-John 20 takes place in the upper room on the night of the resurrection.
-The events in Acts 1 take place 40 days later on the Day Jesus is taken up into heaven, ‘being seen of them 40 days,” according to verse 3.
+The events related in these two passages of scripture take place forty days apart.
+John chapter 20 takes place in the upper room on the night of the resurrection.
+The events in Acts 1 take place forty days later on the Day Jesus is taken up into heaven, “being seen of them forty days,” according to verse 3.

-The events in Acts chapter 2 occurs ten days later, “When the day of Pentecost had fully come.”
-Thus, we have a complete 50-day setting for these events.
+The events in Acts chapter 2 occur ten days later, “When the day of Pentecost had fully come.”
+Thus, we have a complete fifty-day setting for these events.

-This is especially important.
-It is precisely this 40-day period (and then ten more days) that helps us to understand two crucial things about the anointing of God in our lives.
+That is especially important.
+It is precisely this forty-day period (and then ten more days) that helps us to understand two crucial things about the anointing of God in our lives.

 In John chapter 20 Jesus has risen from the dead on the first day of the week.
-Not yet having ascended to the father and presented his own blood in the heavenly Holy of Holies (Hebrews 9:12), He tells Mary not to touch Him.
-As the true High Priest, he cannot be defiled before performing the important task of obtaining eternal redemption.
+Not yet having ascended to the Father and presented his own blood in the heavenly Holy of Holies (Hebrews 9:12), He tells Mary not to touch Him.
+As the true High Priest, he cannot be defiled before performing the all-important task of obtaining eternal redemption.

-Later that evening, having visited the heavenly Holy Place and having obtained that redemption, He now returns to proclaim the accomplishment of His mission and to commission His followers to carry on from where He left off.
-His message was, “as the Father has sent me, so I send you.”
+Later that evening, having visited the heavenly Holy Place and having obtained that redemption, He now returns to proclaim the accomplishment of His mission and commission His followers to carry on from where He left off.
+His message was, “As the Father has sent me, so I send you.”

 Jesus then does a strange thing.
 He breathes or blows on them and says, “Receive the Holy Ghost.”
 We often read passages of scripture like this with a vague feeling that there is something more there than meets the eye.
 However, we often continue reading without stopping to search the matter out.

 Why would Jesus breathe on them?
 Why not lay hands on them as we (and they) might have expected.
 They were used to Jesus laying hands on people and seeing things happen.
 They had even experienced the power of God flowing through their hands as Jesus had sent them out two by two.
 Later, we find the Apostles laying hands on people and imparting the Holy Spirit to them.
-But this night, Jesus deviates from what might be normally expected and breathes on them.
+But this night, Jesus deviates from what they might have expected—and breathes on them.
 This deviation should give us pause.